Part of a series on the |

 The Cossack Hetmanate was divided into military-administrative districts known as regimental districts (polks) whose number fluctuated with the size of the Hetmanate's territory.
 In 1649, when the Hetmanate controlled both the right and left banks, it included 16 such districts.
 After the loss of Right-bank Ukraine, this number was reduced to ten.
 The regimental districts were further divided into companies (sotnias), which were administered by captains (sotnyk).[20]
 The lowest division was the kurin.

 According to the Constitution of the Ukrainian People's Republic, the country was divided into zemlias (lands), volosts and hromadas (communities).
-This law was not fully implemented as on 29 April 1918 there was the anti-socialist coup in Kyiv, after which Pavlo Skoropadskyi reverted the reform back to the governorate-type administration.[18]
+This law was not fully implemented as on 29 April 1918 there was a coup instigated by the Central Powers against Central Rada (Central Council) in Kyiv, after which Pavlo Skoropadskyi reverted the reform back to the governorate-type administration similar in the former Imperial Russia.[21]

 Before the introduction of oblasts in 1932, Soviet Ukraine comprised 40 okruhas, which had replaced the former Russian Imperial governorate subdivisions.[22][23]